 Audia Household, early 19th century

-Brought in the museum in 1957 from the proximity of Ceahlău Massif, the household belonging to the villager Teodor Bălănescu from Audia is composed of the living house and the stable “with breast” (having a hayloft built in console).
-It is surrounded by a fence made of vertical fir branches.
-In the provenance area, the main occupations were forest working, animal husbandry and fishing.
-The house owners were yeomen, free people with some prosperity as it is mirrored in the size and inventory of the rooms and storage spaces.
+Brought to the museum in 1957 near the Ceahlău Massif, the household of the village Teodor Bălănescu from Audia is made up of the living house and the "breast" stable (hay bridge built in the console), being surrounded by a fence from "Cepi" (branches) of fir.
+In the area, the main occupations were the "butinitis" (work in the forest), the breeding of animals and fishing.
+The owners of the house were raised, free people with some prosperity mirrored in the dimensions and inventory of rooms and storage spaces.

-The house with five rooms, built out of round fir beams, is surrounded by an open veranda with beautifully finished pillars and has at the entrance a side porch with fretted parapet, over the access in the stone cellar.
-The hip roof that also follows the line of the side porch, is covered with long shingles in two layers, the upper layer having a saw-tooth shape with decorative effect.
+The house with five rooms, built of round fir beams, is surrounded by an open pillar with beautifully shaped pillars and has at the entrance a leaf with puffed railing, located asymmetrically over the access to the stone built.
+The roof in four slopes, which also follows the line of the bead, is wrapped with long dranite in two layers, the upper layer, notched in the form of a saw tooth, generating a decorative effect.

-The house inventory reminds of the owners’ occupations: the trap illustrates the preoccupation for hunting; the spear, the toils and the wicker basket – for fishing; the vessels and wood tools are connected to sheep breeding; the mortar with a simple mechanism used for getting honey out of combs – for apiculture.
+The inventory of the house reminds of the owners' duties: the trap illustrates the concern for hunting; ostia, mreaja and baskets in the nieces - fishing; Wooden vessels and utensils are linked to the shepherd; The press with a simple mechanism used for squeezing honey from honeycomb - bee.